 Use Word templates to create standardized documents

-After you create and import Office Word templates into Dynamics 365, with one click users can generate standardized documents automatically populated with Dynamics 365 data.
+After you create and import Office Word templates into Dynamics 365 for Customer Engagement apps, with one click users can generate standardized documents automatically populated with Customer Engagement apps data.
 This feature has some special considerations you should know about to successfully create Word templates.

 Check out the following video: Create documents directly from Dynamics CRM by using Word and Excel templates (2:38)

 There is a known issue when creating templates in Word.
 This topic contains information on how to prevent interactions that could potentially destabilize Word.
 See: Important!
 A known issue and how to avoid it